Backstage Capital acquires The Door to continue funding underrepresented founders

 “The Door is elegant technology that puts those answers at our fingertips,” Hamilton said.
 “I’m also impressed by the amount of respect Yves has garnered among investors of all stripes.”

 Through Backstage Capital, Hamilton leads investments in startups founded by underrepresented people in tech, including people of color and LGBTQ people.
-To date, Backstage Capital has invested in 31 companies, with Hamilton writing checks between $25,000 to $100,000 per startup.
 Backstage Capital’s limited partners include people like Slack CEO Stewart Butterfield, Pathbrite former CEO and founder Heather Hiles and Box CEO Aaron Levie.

 Backstage Capital closed its first $5 million fund at the end of last year, which included everything from a mobile app that take pictures and turns them into nail art (NailSnaps) to a woman working on a drone that can stop bullets mid-air (Astral AR)